Blog Layout

 3. The Rental Unit Violates the State’s Health and Safety Codes

 Under California law, landlords must provide habitable rental premises.
 That is, a property that meets the state and local housing codes.
-If the landlord fails to do so, a court would probably rule that they have “constructively evicted” their tenant and they can break a lease and doesn't need to pay the rent for it.
+If the California landlord fails to do so, a court would probably rule that they have “constructively evicted” their tenant and they can break a lease and doesn't need to pay the rent for it.
 The landlord would have broken the terms of the rental agreement themselves.

 breaking lease california